Sapiosexuality

 Psychology

+There is no settled answer.
 Evolutionary accounts treat intelligence as a fitness cue signalling resourcefulness, problem-solving capacity and "good genes," which may explain its broad cross-cultural appeal.
-The most concrete data come from Gignac and colleagues (2018): across their sample (N≈383), respondents on average rated the 90th percentile of intelligence (roughly IQ 120) as the most sexually attractive and most desirable in a long-term partner, with desirability tapering off at the very top: consistent with a threshold effect rather than "smarter is always better."
-Crucially, a person's own measured general intelligence was essentially unrelated to how sapiosexual they rated themselves (r ≈ −0.02).
-The mechanisms underlying why a minority weight intellect so heavily remain thinly evidenced; the single questionnaire study cannot settle whether sapiosexuality is a stable trait, a learned preference, or a self-presentation.
+The most concrete data come from Gignac and colleagues (2018): across their sample (N≈383), respondents on average rated the 90th percentile of intelligence (roughly IQ 120) as the most sexually attractive and most desirable in a long-term partner, with desirability tapering off at the very top.
+That points to a threshold effect rather than "smarter is always better."
+A person's own measured general intelligence was essentially unrelated to how sapiosexual they rated themselves, so the label does not simply track a person's own IQ.
+Why a minority weight intellect so heavily is thinly evidenced; a single questionnaire study cannot settle whether sapiosexuality is a stable trait, a learned preference, or a form of self-presentation.

 Prevalence & culture

 Firm figures are scarce because almost no one has measured it.
-In the Gignac SapioQ data, 8.1% of respondents scored above 4.0 (and only 1.3% above 4.5) on the 1–5 scale (the slice that could plausibly be called distinctly sapiosexual.
+In the Gignac SapioQ data, 8.1% of respondents scored above 4.0 on the 1 to 5 scale and only 1.3% above 4.5, which is the slice that could plausibly be called distinctly sapiosexual rather than merely intelligence-appreciating.
 The label is widely recognised in dating culture and online discourse, but it has drawn pointed criticism: detractors call it elitist or pretentious, and disability advocates writing at outlets such as NeuroClastic argue it can carry ableist undertones by implying some minds are worth less.
-A parallel debate) captured by WebMD and others: turns on whether sapiosexuality is a genuine sexual orientation (which concerns the gender one is drawn to) or merely a strong preference for a trait that cuts across gender.
+A parallel debate, captured by WebMD and others, turns on whether sapiosexuality is a genuine sexual orientation (which concerns the gender one is drawn to) or merely a strong preference for a trait that cuts across gender.
 Community presence is diffuse rather than organised: there is no large dedicated subculture comparable to established kink communities, only scattered dating-app self-labels and discussion threads.

 Safety, consent & law